 Torrens University Australia (Torrens) offers undergraduate and postgraduate programs in Business, Education, Hospitality, Design and Health for study on-campus or online (or a hybrid of both).
 Campuses are located in Sydney, Melbourne, Adelaide, Brisbane and Auckland.
 Torrens University is part of the global network of higher education institutions, Laureate International Universities, which believes society is best served when its students, employees and the entire organisation use their collective skills and experiences to create positive and enduring change.
 This commitment is expressed through the organisation's philosophy of being 'Here for Good' and is represented by its status as a certified B Corporation®.
 In line with this commitment, Torrens is passionate about understanding autism and learning differences in education.
 It's the first Australian university to introduce a raft of courses on learning differences, autism, and mental health - using the pioneering 'person first' approach.
 Torrens aims to support teachers, carers and the community in responding to these contemporary challenges.

 *Source: Australian Government’s Australian Institute of Health and Welfare https://www.aihw.gov.au/reports/disability/autism-in-australia/contents/autism

-*News Release by Torrens University Australia: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Torrens University Australia).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.